 I needed 72,000 Flying Blue miles, so I transferred 97,000 Capital One miles.
 The next page confirmed that the transfer was successful.

 I immediately logged into my Flying Blue account, and saw that the miles had already been deposited there.
 Awesome!

 Note that transfers to most, but not all, partners are instant.

 Meanwhile I also received an email from Capital One confirming that the transfer was instant.

 Can you combine Spark & Venture miles?

 Yes!
-For example, if you have both the Capital One Spark Miles and Capital One Venture, you can combine the points you earn on both cards.
+You can combine the points you earn on any card.
 That’s to say that you can transfer your Spark miles to your Venture account, or vice versa.